GluuFederation/docs-clustermgr-prod/3.1.3/source/installation/index.md

 sudo pip install --upgrade setuptools influxdb psutil
 ```

-Default-jre is for license requirements.
+`default-jre` is for license requirements.
 It is not necessary if Java is already installed.

 ### Install the Package

-Install cluster manager using the following command:
+Install Cluster Manager using the following command:

 ```
 pip install clustermgr